 Jack Bidston / Tom Ayre

 The hotel is due for refurbishment as the rooms and communal area are a little detailed.
 The architects for the project required a full package of drawings including elevations, sections and floor plans.

-Overall the survey and drawing up process went very well.
+Overall, the survey and drawing up process went very well.
 Working in France compared to the UK gave us no real issues.
 The point cloud file registered together very nicely.
-We took plenty of time to setup an good quality control network around the site.
+We took plenty of time to set up a good quality control network around the site.

 The drawings were presented in CAD & PDF format.
 The point cloud was handed over in RCP format.

 The survey was finished with a well deserved swim in the lake!